xaviviro/refacer/README.md

 # Refacer: One-Click Deepfake Multi-Face Swap Tool

-Refacer, a simple tool that allows you to create deepfakes with multiple faces with just one click!This project was inspired by [Roop](https://github.com/s0md3v/roop) and is powered by the excellent [Insightface](https://github.com/deepinsight/insightface).
+Refacer, a simple tool that allows you to create deepfakes with multiple faces with just one click!
+This project was inspired by [Roop](https://github.com/s0md3v/roop) and is powered by the excellent [Insightface](https://github.com/deepinsight/insightface).
 Refacer requires no training - just one photo and you're ready to go.

 ## Demonstration